 Whether you are ending a relationship with a romantic partner or dealing with a divorce, you are dealing with loss.
 For those of us in recovery, grief and loss are often triggers for relapse.
-As such, it’s important to know how to cope with the experience without turning to substances and/or the dysfunctional behaviors of our past.
+As such, it’s important to know how to cope with the experience without turning to dysfunctional behaviors of our past.

 Employ Healthy Coping Skills

-The key to staying sober through a breakup of any kind is to establish healthy means of coping with grief and loss.
+The key to staying sober through a breakup is to establish healthy means of coping with grief and loss.
 Employing creative outlets—such as painting, writing, crafting of any kind—is a wonderful way to process the emotions through self-expression.
 Additionally, creating moves the energy and channels it in a positive direction.

 Another healthy coping skill to employ is physical activity.
 Exercise also gets the energy moving and increases dopamine—your body’s natural happy drug—levels in your brain.
 This will decrease stress, bringing a sense of calm and relaxation, and release negative energy from your body.
 However, it is necessary to note that any extremes with regard to physical activity are not considered healthy.
 As such, be careful not to substitute substances with exercise.

-Remember, during the grief process, you can be vulnerable to the influence of others.
+Remember, during the grieving process, you can be vulnerable to the influence of others.
 As such, surround yourself with high-vibration individuals and positive, supportive energy—people who are supportive of your recovery, not simply your decision to end or accept the ending of a relationship.

 Take a Spiritual Perspective